ml-tooling/lazycluster/docs/runtimes.md

   `RuntimeTask.execute()` docs for further details.

  - `execute_async`:  The execution will be done in a separate process if True.
-Defaults to True.
+Defaults to False.